 What curriculum does the Farm and Forest school use?

-We are a play-based, Waldorf-inspired, child-centered, nature-loving preschool.
+We are a play-based/free-play, Waldorf-inspired, nature-loving Early Childhood Program.
 We use the seasons and daily conditions to help guide our authentic experiential learning every day.
 We are inspired by the traditions of Waldorf education and by Mother Nature herself.
 We understand that nature and animals offer a profound and healing education that is much needed in our modern time.
 We strive to support the children to become confident and independent through trusting their competence and innate self-knowledge.
 We let children take risks and we invite them to participate in purposeful work.
 We laugh, cry and work together to create a compassionate, joyful and connected community.

 What happens when it’s really cold?

 Our years of experience have taught us that when dressed appropriately, children thrive outdoors year round.
 When children are playing they are moving and keeping warm.
-Our mudroom is always available for children to warm up and/or put on fresh warm clothes.
+An indoor play space is always available if needed.
 We are lucky that Spokane is relatively dry and that our winters are relatively mild!

 How do I know if this type of education is right for my child and my family?

 Parents must understand and support the importance of appropriate outdoor gear and be comfortable with and understand the importance of outdoor play, free play and risky play.
-Parents must support a play-based education.
+Parents must support a free-play education.
 We do not directly teach academics.
-Of course we find many opportunities to interweave subjects like math through living experiences (counting eggs, harvested plums, counting to take turns, etc).

 Is snack/lunch provided?

-We supply all food during the school year.
+We supply all food during the school year, and some of our ingredients are even grown by the children in our children’s garden!
 Children are often invited in the preparation of the food, setting up, serving and cleaning up afterwards.
-We have a weekly menu that stays consistent throughout the year composed of healthy, wholesome, homemade, organic ingredients.
-Meals may include: oatmeal with applesauce and raisins; cashews, raisins, apples and cheese, rice with braggs and pumpkin seeds, seasonal vegetable soup with buns and honey butter.
-We always have fresh organic apples for dessert.
-Sometimes the children enjoy special fruit leather treats from the summer harvest.
+We have a weekly menu that stays consistent throughout the year composed of healthy, homemade, and organic ingredients.
+Sometimes the children enjoy special treats from the summer harvest.

 What kind of equipment or clothing should my child bring?